Ericsson/ecchronos/docs/METRICS.md

 ### Table level

-  These metric files will be prefixed by the keyspace and table they represent.
+  These metric files will be prefixed by the keyspace name, table name and table id they represent.

 * RepairState